danielmichaels/danielms/content/retrospectives/2022/12/index.md

 I'm only about 40% of the way through, and I've referenced it a couple of times already.
 Another thing which is really neat; succinct little sections for each *Go Mistake*.
-This means you can easily pick it up whenever you've got a spare moment which having to read a wall of text to understand the previous context.
+This means you can easily pick it up whenever you've got a spare moment and it reads well on Kindle.

 ## Beach Mode